0

 The Benefits of Regular Exercise for Varicose Veins

 Regular, intense workouts do more than just tone muscles; they also boost your vein health.
-This isn't some new-age theory but based on solid scientific evidence.
+This is based on solid scientific evidence.
 Research shows that an active lifestyle contributes to better vein elasticity and function.

 Specific exercises like walking, cycling, or swimming are especially beneficial since they work out the calf muscles crucial in pumping blood back up from your legs toward the heart.